Jawaharlal Nehru Stadium, Delhi: Football

 I-League matches have also been played here.
-The stadium was the main venue for the 2011 South Asian Football Federation Cup.
+The stadium was the main venue for the 2011 SAFF Championship.

 On 10 January 2012, the Government of India, and Audi, co-hosted a friendly football exhibition match between the India national football team and Bayern Munich at Jawaharlal Nehru stadium.
 In this one-sided affair, the German club has defeated Indian team by 4–0 in front of 30,000 spectators.
 This was the farewell match to Baichung Bhutia as India National Football Team captain.

-From 2014 Indian Super League season until 2019, it served as home ground for Delhi Dynamos FC.
+From 2014 Indian Super League until 2019, it served as home ground for Delhi Dynamos FC.
 Before the 2019 season, the Dynamos moved to Bhubaneswar as Odisha FC.

 The stadium hosted 8 matches (including 2 Round of 16 matches) of the 2017 FIFA U-17 World Cup.
 It will be used again for the 2020 FIFA U-17 Women's World Cup.

-At the end of 2017–18 Indian Super League season, the football pitch in the stadium was named as "Best Pitch" in the league by ISL itself.
+At the end of 2017–18 Indian Super League, the football pitch in the stadium was named as "Best Pitch" in the league by ISL itself.
+In 2023–24 Indian Super League season, the stadium has been used by league debutant Punjab as their home venue.

 Home of India national football team

 The India national football team will play its home matches in the Nehru Stadium after it was handed over by Sports Ministry to the AIFF.
 India's first match in the new stadium was to be played against UAE in 2014 FIFA World Cup qualification play-off in July 2011.
 However, this match was shifted to Ambedkar Stadium because of the unplayable conditions at the Nehru stadium.
-The 2011 SAFF Cup was held here from 2 - 11 Dec 2011, with the India national football team emerging victorious.
+The 2011 SAFF Cup was held here from 2–11 December 2011, with the India national football team emerging victorious.
 The 2012 Nehru Cup was held from 23 August to 2 September at this venue.